aimms/how-to/Articles/332/332-Explicit-Dantzig-Fulkerson-Johnson formulation.rst

 Explicit Dantzig-Fulkerson-Johnson formulation
 ==============================================

-In this article the formulation of a **Capacitated Vehicle Routing Problem** (CVRP) is discussed.
-There exists an example of a library in AIMMS that solves a CVRP.
+There is a library in AIMMS that solves a **Capacitated Vehicle Routing Problem** (CVRP).
 In that library there are four different formulation options (so far) of the problem.
 The first formulation is called the **Explicit Dantzig-Fulkerson-Johnson** formulation and will be explained in this article.

 - this is a link to the library
 - this is a link to the article that explains the library